 At Denali we strive to create a work environment that supports employees in achieving both their personal and professional goals.
-Our working environment is guided by the core Denali values of trust, growth, grit, and unity, and reinforced by developing quality leadership, fostering diversity and inclusion, and emphasizing continuous growth.
+Our working environment is guided by the core Denali values of trust, growth, grit, and unity, and reinforced by developing quality leadership, fostering inclusion, and emphasizing continuous growth.

-• Compensation.
+- Compensation.
 Our values-driven culture is complemented by an attractive total compensation package that is designed to motivate employees to perform to the best of their abilities; we believe this will, in turn, contribute to the value and success of our Company.
 Denali's incentive plans serve to attract and retain employees through the granting of stock-based and cash-based compensation awards.
 Employees are eligible for annual bonuses that are tied to meeting individual and Company goals.
-We also offer a generous and flexible benefits package that helps our employees to take care of themselves and their families, which in turn enables them to devote their energies to defeating degeneration.

-- Health and Safety.
+We also offer a generous and flexible benefits package that helps our employees take care of themselves and their families, which in turn enables them to devote their energies to defeating degeneration. - Health and Safety.
 Our health and safety programs are designed around global standards with specifications addressing regulations, specific hazards, and the unique working environment of our operations.
 We mandate employee health and safety training and ergonomic assessments, and require specialized training for all lab-based employees.
 We conduct regular internal safety audits to ensure that proper safety policies and program procedures are in place.
 We conduct regular internal safety audits to ensure that proper safety policies and program procedures are in place.
 In addition, we engage both internal and third-party compliance assessments and audit selected operations for adherence to health and safety standards.
-Denali's safety programs have been highly effective: since we commenced operations in 2015, we have had zero reportable regulatory safety incidents. - Diversity and Inclusion.
-Denali embraces differences and acknowledges the valuable perspectives that a diverse and inclusive workforce brings to problem-solving and innovation.
-Our Unity in Diversity team spearheads action-oriented diversity programs, such as social responsibility through community leadership and volunteerism and creation of a safe place for expression and ideas.
-The Unity in Diversity team regularly invites prominent biotech leaders to speak at the company-wide meetings on issues of diversity within the scientific community; past topics have included access to health care in minority communities and the importance of patient diversity in clinical trials.
-Further, our STEM Outreach Program seeks to expand outreach to underrepresented minority groups by partnering with organizations such as the Bay Area Science Festival, Oakland REACH, the Project Scientist Partnership, Life Science Cares Bay Area, and BioHive.

-As part of our plan to create a more inclusive workplace, we have adopted a zero tolerance policy towards harassment and discrimination and created safe avenues for employees to submit complaints, including a whistleblower hotline and a formal complaint system that facilitates direct reporting to our Human Resources Department.

-- Training and Development.
+Denali's safety programs have been highly effective: since we commenced operations in 2015, we have had zero reportable regulatory safety incidents. - Anti-Retaliation.
+As part of our plan to create a more inclusive workplace, we have adopted a zero tolerance policy towards harassment and discrimination and created safe avenues for employees to submit complaints, including a whistleblower hotline and a formal complaint system that facilitates direct reporting to our Human Resources Department. - Training and Development.
 We believe training and development are an important part of creating a safe, productive, fair, and equitable environment.
 Each employee is assigned regular trainings that are relevant to either their specific role or broader corporate policies, such as cybersecurity best practices or insider trading prohibitions.
 Managers are given training to hone their supervisory skills and better support their employees' development; they are, in turn, accountable for guiding the development of a personal and professional growth plan for each employee.
 For employees wishing to further develop their professional expertise, Denali offers education assistance for approved degree or certification programs. - Flexible Work Options.
 The global pandemic has accelerated our capabilities and culture with respect to flexible work arrangements.
 Denali values workplace flexibility and hybrid ways of working, and continues to invest in this model which we believe balances more workplace flexibility with time together to collaborate and connect in person.
-We employ enhanced tools and technology designed to help us optimize productivity and collaboration while facilitating a hybrid work environment for our diverse workforce.
+We employ enhanced tools and technology designed to help us optimize productivity and collaboration while facilitating a hybrid work environment for our workforce.